Navid200/xDrip/docs/Nightscout/NS_Install.md

 Click on "SSH" on the right side of the IP address on your Nightscout machine.
 A terminal will appear shortly.
 ![](./images/Terminal1.png)

-Copy and paste the following line into the terminal of your Nighscout virtual machine.
+Copy and paste the following line into the terminal of your Nighscout virtual machine and enter.
 **Caution:** Be very careful not to copy it into any other computer as it could overwrite the contents of the machine.

 <mark>curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash</mark>

-Enter.

 It will take 10-15 minutes to complete the installation.
 If you get an error message that says EINTEGRITY ending with (0 bytes) and it hangs, just press CTRL and C keys at the same time to interrupt.
 Then, re-run the curl bootstrap command.
 You can use the up arrow on the terminal to go back to the previous command.